somebirby/ZRLauncher/README.md

 [VCR OSD Mono](https://www.dafont.com/vcr-osd-mono.font) by Riciery Leal

 The SEcord community for all their help.
-And of course SE for creating ZeroRanger!
+And of course System Erasure for creating ZeroRanger!